Sansevieria leaves and their uses

 • Despite the sharp and pointed nature of the leaf tip, it may not necessarily deserve its common name of “Mother-in-law’s tongue”.

-• In addition to bowstrings, the fibers can be used to produce a variety of other items such as sandals, brushes, and ropes for tying, and for weaving crafts.
+• The fibers can be used to produce various other items, such as sandals, brushes, and ropes for tying and weaving crafts.

 We appreciate your opinion